HeliumEdu/platform/README.md

 ## Development
 ### Modules
-The Platform project is split up into several modules, all contained within this repository.They are independent modules that can be deployed separately, functioning on separate nodes for scalability, as needed.
+The Platform project is split up into several modules, all contained within this repository.
+They are independent modules that can be deployed separately, functioning on separate nodes for scalability.

 The project's base configuration is defined under `conf`.
 Application-specific configuration variables should have their application name as their prefix.

+* auth
-* users
+* common
 * feed
+* importexport
 * planner

 ### Vagrant Development